radiantearth/stac-browser/README.md

 npm start -- --open --CATALOG_URL="http://path/to/catalog.json"
 ```

+To open a local file on your system, see [Using Local Files] below.

 **Deprecated:** You can also set the environment variable `CATALOG_URL` instead of using the CLI parameter:

 * Linux/Unix/MacOS: `CATALOG_URL=http://path/to/catalog.json`